pranayrao/InsightDataEngineering-Coding-Challenge/README.md

 3) Download the expected_output.txt files and store them in the respective tweet_output folder corresponding to the test (test_1 , test_2 etc.)

-4) Run the following commands:
+4) Run the following commands in a terminal:

-sh insight_testsuite/run_mytests.sh
+./insight_testsuite/run_mytests.sh

 5) The test output files will be written to :